Bardolph-Automation-Inc/bardolph/docs/language.rst

     saturation 100 brightness 50 kelvin 2500

+    hue 120
     set "Candle" begin
-        hue 120
-        stage tip
-        repeat with row_num from 0 to 4 begin
+        repeat with row_num from 0 to 5 begin
+            stage row row_num
             hue {hue + 30}
-            stage row row_num
         end
     end

-.. index:: time, time measurement
+.. index:: time, time measurement, duration

 Timing Color Changes
 ====================
 Scripts can contain time delays and durations, both of which are are expressed in seconds.
-A time delay designates the amount of time to wait before transmitting the next command to the lights.
-The duration value is passed through to the bulbs, and its interpretation is defined by the `LIFX API <https://lan.developer.lifx.com>`_.
-Basically, by setting a duration, you determine how long it should take the bulb to transition to its new state.
+A ``time`` value designates the amount of time to wait before transmitting the next command to the lights.
+The ``duration`` value is passed through to the bulbs, and its interpretation is defined by the `LIFX API <https://lan.developer.lifx.com>`_.
+Basically, by setting ``duration``, you determine how long it should take the bulb to transition to its new state.
 For example:

 .. code-block:: lightbulb